Sports broadcasting contracts in the United States: Local television

 Additionally, local or regional broadcasters contract with the NBA team in their area for the right to broadcast a number of regular-season games locally.
-These broadcasters can be traditional over-the-air television stations as well as regional cable sports channels.
+These broadcasters can be traditional over-the-air television stations as well as regional cable sports channels or streaming services.
 WGN-TV, then a Chicago-based superstation, broadcast a limited number of Chicago Bulls regular season games on WGN America until 2014, fewer than they provided locally.
 If ESPN chooses to opt out of airing all of the games on their night, NBA TV airs a game in its place.
 Games in the first round of the playoffs can be aired by regional broadcasters, unless the national broadcaster has exclusive rights.
 Games in the first round not selected by national broadcasters are usually broadcast by NBA TV.